2.6. Simulators#

 [0, 0, 0, 1]]))}

-The result is a dictionary with the keys 00, 01, 10 and 11, which are the possible measurement results of this quantum circuit.
-The probabilities are 1/4 for each case and the corresponding density matrices are also in the result.
+The result is a dictionary with the keys 00, 01, 10 and 11, which are the possible measurement outcomes of this quantum circuit.
+The probabilities are 1/4 for each case and the corresponding density matrices are also in the dictionary.

 The operation SetBits can be used to reset the classical bits, leading to mixing both cases together.